Creating a no-BS marketing strategy for your engineering company

 - Which marketing methods to deploy.

-There are of course other realities beyond this, but that’s the core of what I consider a no-BS marketing strategy.
+There are of course other realities beyond this, but that’s the core of what I consider a no-BS marketing strategy (if what you’re really looking for is a plan, check out this article: marketing plans for engineering companies).

 Let’s discuss each of these a bit….